-For the time being, everyday university life has been changed to remote learning.
+For the time being, everyday university life has been changed to remote studying.
 Written exams, too, do not take place in the lecture hall as usual, but in your private homes.
 This situation is unfamiliar, which can be unsettling in addition to the “usual excitement”.
 The Center for Teaching and Learning (CTL) of the University of Vienna has compiled tips to support you in preparing for your exams.

 Familiarise yourself with the requirements